Skip to Content

 Nebelung cats in the forest

 The Nebelung cat is a distinct breed, resembling a long-haired Russian Blue with a shimmering silver-blue coat.
 Noted for their mild disposition and affectionate nature, they thrive on companionship.
 Genetically, they share a close link with the Russian Blue, contributing to their striking appearance and similar temperament.
-Adored by enthusiasts for their regal bearing and plush double coat, Nebelungs require regular grooming to maintain their coat’s luxurious texture.
+Adored by enthusiasts for their regal bearing and plush double coats, Nebelungs require regular grooming to maintain their coats’ luxurious texture.
 As intelligent felines, they exhibit loyalty to their family, often forming strong bonds with a specific person.
 They adapt well to serene environments and benefit from interactive play to satisfy their mental and physical needs.

 Newfoundland